davidikin45/AspNetCore.Mvc.MvcAsApi/README.md

     services.AddProblemDetailsClientErrorAndExceptionFactory(options => options.ShowExceptionDetails = true);

-    //Api Invalid ModelState Enhanced Problem Details (instance, traceId, timeGenerated, delegate factory) services.ConfigureProblemDetailsInvalidModelStateFactory();
+    //Api Invalid ModelState Enhanced Problem Details (instance, traceId, timeGenerated, delegate factory) services.ConfigureProblemDetailsInvalidModelStateFactory(options => options.EnableAngularErrors = false);
 }
 ```

 ## Usage

 * Currently to create a controller which handles Api and Mvc requests you would need to write something along the lines of below.
+Most developers would seperate these actions into two seperate controllers.

 ```
 [Route("contact")]